 - Dr John Blythe at CybSafe, Simulated phishing and employee cybersecurity behaviour (SPEC)

 - Professor Tom Buchanan at University of Westminster, Why do people spread disinformation on social media?

 - Dr Oliver Buckley at University of East Anglia, Collecting and Leveraging Identity Cues with Keystroke Analysis (CLICKA)

 - Dr Joel Busher at Coventry University, ‘Hot periods’ of anti-minority activism and the threat of violent domestic extremism: Towards an assessment framework

 - Dr Peter Lee at University of Portsmouth, Dr Mark Doyle at Solent University, Understanding moral injury and belief change in the experiences of police online child sex crime investigators

-The projects below were commissioned in our second call and commenced in 2017 (subject to contracts being finalised).
+The projects below were commissioned in our second call and commenced in 2017.

 - Dr Joel Busher at Coventry University, The internal brakes on violent escalation